-- 1.10.
+■ 1.10.
+Capitalism and growth.
+Why do economists believe that capitalism has been a source of economic growth?

+■ 1.11.
 The nature of capitalism.
 Read the article, Covid and the nature of capitalism.
-How does it relate to the discussion in Section 1.2 regarding varieties of capitalism. - 1.11.
+How does it relate to the discussion in Section 1.2 regarding varieties of capitalism.

+■ 1.12.
 Cosmic CrispTM.
 Visit the Wikipedia page on the Cosmic Crisp apple (and the pages it links to).
-How does the emergence of the Comic Crips relate to the discussion in Section 1.2 regarding the relative importance of public and private funds in innovation? - 1.12.
+How does the emergence of the Comic Crips relate to the discussion in Section 1.2 regarding the relative importance of public and private funds in innovation?

+■ 1.13.
 The limits of capitalism.
-What are the primary limitations of the capitalist system? - 1.13.
+What are the primary limitations of the capitalist system?

+■ 1.14.
 Growth and inequality.
 Consider Table 1.1, which displays the top and bottom decile income levels in three different countries, in 1980 and in 2014.
 (Source: Global Consumption and Income Project, via Exercise 1.2 in The Economy.
-All incomes are expressed in 2005 USD PPP.) - (a) How has within-country inequality evolved from 1980 to 2014?
+All incomes are expressed in 2005 USD PPP.)

+- (a) How has within-country inequality evolved from 1980 to 2014?
 (Suggestion: compute the ratio of Decile 10 income over Decile 1 income.) - (b) How has between-country inequality evolved from 1980 to 2014?
-(Suggestion: compute the ratio of Decile d income between the richest and the poorest country, where d = 1 and d = 10.)

-- (c) What important inequality issues do the numbers miss? - (d) Comment: "The past three decades have witnessed tremendous improvement in the economic condition of all peoples." - 1.14.
+(Suggestion: compute the ratio of Decile d income between the richest and the poorest country, where d = 1 and d = 10.) - (c) What important inequality issues do the numbers miss? - (d) Comment: "The past three decades have witnessed tremendous improvement in the economic condition of all peoples."

+■ 1.15.
 Globalization.
 It's a cliché to say we live in a global world, but it is true, and increasingly so.
 The Internet, in particular, has played an important role in this trend.
-Using the Google Trends service, show how interest in certain events (for example, the emergence of "Gangnam style") takes place at the same time all over the world. - 1.15.
+Using the Google Trends service, show how interest in certain events (for example, the emergence of "Gangnam style") takes place at the same time all over the world.

+■ 1.16.
 Globalization is dead.
-Carmen Reinhart, the chief economist of the World Bank, recently stated that "COVID-19 is like the last nail in the coffin of globalization."
+Carmen Reinhart, then chief economist of the World Bank, stated in 2020 that "COVID-19 is like the last nail in the coffin of globalization."
 Do you agree that the era of globalization is probably dead?
-Who are the winners and the losers from the process of de-globalization? - 1.16.
+Who are the winners and the losers from the process of de-globalization?

+1.17.
 Capitalism works.
 Discuss the following tweet: